peterkuma/masters-thesis/chapters/02_radiatively-active-gases.md

 irregular structure.

 Of the three, Hartley bands are the strongest.
-They cover the region between 240-310 nm.
-Because of the strength, they absort most incident solar radiation in the mesopshere and stratosphere.
+They cover the region between 240–310 nm.
+Because of their strength, they absort most incident solar radiation in the mesopshere and stratosphere.

 [Ozone shortwave bands.
 Data from @serdyuchenko2012. \label{fig:ozone-shortwave-bands}](img/ozone-shortwave-bands.png)

 Huggins bands cover the region of 310–340 nm.

-Although Chappuis bands are weakest of the three, they are important for atomospheric absorption, because they lie in the region of 450–750 nm, where solar radiation the strongest.
+Although Chappuis bands are the weakest of the three, they are important for atomospheric absorption, because they lie in the region of 450–750 nm, where solar radiation is the strongest.
 Their principal location of absorption is in the troposhpere.

 ### O2